 Dynamic Structured Snippets include information about different categories on your site or information Google believes is relevant to the viewer.

-Manual ad extensions are customizable and include the following:
+Manual ad extensions are customisable and include the following:

 Sitelink Extensions are links to other places on your site you can include in your search ad.
 Viewers will see your different products and services, and their click will be more relevant.